Create and deploy your Machine Learning Model with Amazon SageMaker

 The model is available in the folder s3://evs-smk/jetson-nano-models/mask-det-model.tar.gz.

 Use this model on your Jetson Nano for inference.

 There are two ways to deploy the compiled model to the AI Vision Solution Kit:

 Make the compiled model (.tar.gz file in S3) publicly available.
-For that select the model in S3 and go to Permissions.
+For that click the model name in S3 and edit the Access control list.
 Select Public Access Everyone and check Read object.
 Save changes